 Fortunately, most common roofing materials meet Class A rating standards.
 The most notable exception is untreated wood shakes, which are not permitted by building codes in many areas prone to wildfires.
 Even wood shakes can achieve a Class B rating when treated with fire retardants.
 These chemicals are toxic, however, so green-minded homeowners might prefer to use a different roofing material.
 Several manufacturers in our Sustainable Roofing Buyers’ Guide manufacture Class A, environmentally friendly shingles that resemble wood shakes.

 In some parts of the country, hailstorms are virtually unheard of.
-Even where hail is more common, 90 percent of hail is smaller than a golf ball.
+Even where hail is more common, 90% of hail is smaller than a golf ball.
 But it doesn’t take a golf ball to cause roof damage.
 The UL 2218 classification sets a national standard for roof impact resistance.
 Materials are rated from Class 1 through 4, the toughest.
-The price premium for “Class IV Impact Resistance” is 10 to 20 percent.
+The price premium for “Class IV Impact Resistance” is 10% to 20%.
 Lower insurance premiums and rebates may balance the cost.

 With the possible exception of those making clay tiles, all manufacturers in our Sustainable Roofing Buyers’ Guide offer Class 4 rated materials.

 Whether it’s hurricanes, tornadoes, or just seasonal windstorms, high winds are a common concern.
 Building design and good installation techniques go a long way towards making a roof more wind resistant.
 But material choice plays a part, too.
 Some metal roofing can withstand winds of more up to 150 miles per hour.

 Heavy clay and concrete tiles can also be an exceptional choice.
 One of the most sustainable roofing manufacturers, Eagle Roofing, makes concrete tiles that can withstand 180 mph winds.